robinAZERTY/Optimization/README.md

 The class-based implementation is located in the `as_class` directory.
 The class is defined in the file `GradientDescent.hpp` and implements the gradient descent algorithm as a class named `GradientDescent`.

-The class has several methods for configuring and running the gradient descent algorithm:
+The class has several methods for configuring and running the gradient descent algorithm.
+The advantage of using the class-based implementation is that the user can do other calculations while the gradient descent algorithm is running.
+The user can also access the results of the gradient descent algorithm at any time and modify the configuration during the calculation. (possibly to adapt the learning rate)

--   `setFunction`: sets the function to minimize
--   `setInitialPoint`: sets the initial point for the optimization
--   `setEpsilon`: sets the stop condition (when all terms of the gradient are less than epsilon)
--   `setAlpha`: sets the learning rate (step size)
--   `run`: runs the optimization
--   `getResult`: returns the result of the optimization

 ## Standalone Function